 This is the ultimate goal of cold weather training.
 Go out into nature and find a cold lake, where you would not have dared to go even with your little toe a few weeks ago, let alone voluntarily.
 But please always make clear beforehand what water temperature you will find.
 In order to always be able to measure the water temperature quickly, I recommend that you this water thermometer.

 I hope I didn't throw you in the "cold water" too much 😉 Can you take cold showers easier now?
-The cold shower is usually the first challenge of the day and gives you a strong feeling when you have mastered it.
+The cold shower is usually the first challenge of the day and makes you feel powerful when you've mastered it.
 Try it out!